n22l/cyber-writing-portfolio/incident-playbooks/BEC-Incident-Response-Playbook.md

 ## Purpose
 Standardize detection, triage, containment, and recovery for BEC (invoice fraud, payroll diversion, vendor spoofing).

 > **Context:** BEC attacks accounted for over $2.9 billion in adjusted losses in 2023 (FBI IC3).
-They typically abuse valid accounts and social engineering, not malware.
+They typically exploit valid credentials and social engineering rather than malware.

 ---